rcairman/foxess-t-series-ha-addon/README.md

 2. Select **FoxESS T-Series PV inverter MQTT integration with Home Assistant** from the list and click *Install*.
 3. Configure the parameters (MQTT connection, inverter IP address).
 4. Start the add-on.

+## Credits
+FoxESS protocol mapping has been borrowed from https://github.com/rcairman/foxess-t-series-ha-addon